AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/imaging-faq.md

 >[!IMPORTANT]
 >
->This feature requires that you use the out-of-the-box CDN (Content Delivery Network) that is bundled with Adobe Experience Manager Dynamic Media.
+>Smart Imaging requires that you use the out-of-the-box CDN (Content Delivery Network) that is bundled with Adobe Experience Manager - Dynamic Media.
 Any other custom CDN is not supported with this feature.

 Smart Imaging also benefits from the added performance boost of being fully integrated with Adobe’s best-in-class premium CDN (Content Delivery Network) service.
 This service finds the optimal Internet route between servers, networks, and peering points.
 It finds a route that has the lowest latency and lowest packet loss rate instead of using the default route on the Internet.